git-town/git-town/website/src/advanced-syncing.md

 ## Branch Ownership

-The "owner" of a branch is responsible for the larger lifetime events of this branch.
+The "owner" of a branch is responsible for the lifetime events of this branch.
 The branch owner pulls in updates from the parent branch, creates the pull request, and delete the branch from the hosting server.
 Typically you own branches that you create with [git hack](commands/hack.md), [git append](commands/append.md), or [git prepend](commands/prepend.md).